martimy/clab_sdn_dcn/README.md

 ## Requirements

-To use this lab, you need to install containerlab.
+To use this lab, you need to install containerlab on Linux.
 You also need to have basic familiarity with Docker.
 This lab uses the following Docker images (they will be pulled automatically when you start the lab):

 - martimy/ryu-flowmanager:latest — includes a [Ryu](https://github.com/faucetsdn/ryu) controller and [FlowManager](https://github.com/martimy/flowmanager).
 - wbitt/network-multitool:alpine-minimal — a Linux with simple tools